 B2B Marketplace vs Traditional Distributor: Which Procurement Model Is Better for Modern Businesses?

-As businesses continue to digitize their procurement operations, many procurement leaders, finance teams, and business owners are evaluating whether a B2B marketplace or a traditional distributor offers the best purchasing experience.
+As businesses continue to digitize procurement, many leaders are weighing their options.
+Procurement leaders, finance teams, and business owners are evaluating whether a B2B marketplace or a traditional distributor offers the best purchasing experience.
 While both models play important roles in supply chains, they operate very differently and offer distinct advantages depending on an organization's procurement goals.

 For decades, traditional distributors have been the backbone of business purchasing.
 They buy products from manufacturers, hold inventory, and sell directly to businesses through sales representatives and established customer relationships.
-However, the rise of digital procurement platforms and B2B marketplaces has introduced a new purchasing model that provides greater transparency, supplier access, and procurement efficiency.
+However, digital procurement platforms and B2B marketplaces have introduced a new purchasing model.
+It provides greater transparency, supplier access, and procurement efficiency.

 A traditional distributor typically serves as an intermediary between manufacturers and buyers.
 The distributor purchases inventory, manages warehousing, handles logistics, and resells products to customers.
 Businesses often work with a limited number of distributors and rely heavily on account managers or sales representatives to obtain pricing, product recommendations, and support.
 This model has been effective for many years because it simplifies supplier management and provides a single point of contact for purchasing needs.